SinusBot/docker/README.md

 ## Installation

-By using this image you accept the [Privacy statement of the TeamSpeak Systems GmbH](https://www.teamspeak.com/en/privacy-and-terms) and the license agreement of the SinusBot.
+By using this image you accept the [Privacy statement of the TeamSpeak Systems GmbH](https://www.teamspeak.com/en/privacy-and-terms), the [SinusBot Privacy Policy](https://forum.sinusbot.com/help/privacy-policy/) and the license agreement.

 ### docker-compose